peterroth/Volume-Steps-Plus---Magisk-Module/README.md

 ### Raises the Volume Step counts to:
 - In-call volume:	10 (callsteps)
 - Media volume:		25 (mediasteps)
-- Set safe media bypass to True
+- Set safe media bypass to false
 - You can change all these values in terminal by command: VoSte

 ### After installing the module the below values will be added to the build.prop or default.prop file (based on your Android version):